sudsfsp/assignment-project/Codebook.md

+### Project Discription

+The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
+Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
+Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
+The experiments have been video-recorded to label the data manually.The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

-## Variable Description
+### Variable Description

-The variable selected for this dataset come from the accelerometer from the Samsung Galaxy S smartphone.
+The variable selected for this dataset come from the accelerometer from the Samsung Galaxy S Smartphone.
 The time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.

 **1.  subjectID:** The class of variable is numeric.
 Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
 **2. activityID:**  The variable was coded as factor and represent as class labels with their activity name.